 Debriefing is a crucially important element of simulation use [1] which is sometimes not given sufficient attention.
-Based on an established model of debriefing [2] this sheet assists faculty/ educators to structure the debriefing session and prompts them to consider the functions of debriefing in order to optimise the learning that occurs.
+Based on an established model of debriefing [2] this sheet assists faculty/educators to structure the debriefing session and prompts them to consider the functions of debriefing in order to optimise the learning that occurs.

-7. The Feedback sheet is a form to collect comments and suggestions from the scenario users (students or educators).
-These enable the collection of feedback to allow ongoing development and updating of the scenarios and further tailoring to future health care practice and technology developments.

-[1] Kainth R, Reedy G. Transforming Professional Identity in Simulation Debriefing: a Systematic Metaethnographic Synthesis of the Simulation Literature.
-Simul Healthc 2024;19:90-104. https://doi.org/10.1097/ SIH.000000000000734.
-[2] Zigmont JJ, Kappus LJ, Sudikoff SN.
+- 7. The Feedback sheet is a form to collect comments and suggestions from the scenario users (students or educators).
+These enable the collection of feedback to allow ongoing development and updating of the scenarios and further tailoring to future health care practice and technology developments. - I11 Kainth R, Reedy G. Transforming Professional Identity in Simulation Debriefing: a Systematic Metaethnographic Synthesis of the Simulation Literature.
+Simul Healthc 2024;19:90-104. https://doi.org/10.1097/SIH.0000000000000734.
+I21 Zigmont JJ, Kappus LJ, Sudikoff SN.
 The 3D Model of Debriefing: Defusing, Discovering, and Deepening.
 Semin Perinatol 2011;35:52-8.

-lived undergraduate students' experiences, reflections, and emotions.

-Simulation can trigger a range of emotions for those involved.
-The emotional dimension of learning through experience (practice or simulation based), is important and should not be overlooked [4, 5].
+lived undergraduate students' experiences, reflections, and emotions experience (practice or simulation based), is important and should not be overlooked [4, 5].
 The creation of an emotionally safe context in which to learn how to be a healthcare professional is also important [4, 5, 29].
 The use of simulation-based scenarios allows the education of future professionals in a safe and protected environment [30].